 Trotsky used UCD to explain the ‘peculiarities’ of Russia’s social structures in the early 20th century, viewing them as the outcome of a wider, inter-societal process of historical development.
 In this way, he incorporated the significance of international relations into a theory of capitalist world development.
 But in doing so, he also created the opening for a social theory of ‘the international’.

-U&CD was introduced into the discipline of International Relations (IR) at the 1995 Deutscher Memorial Lecture.
-It has now emerged as a new research programme in IR, becoming the subject of doctoral research projects, conference panels and journal forums.
+UCD was introduced into the discipline of International Relations (IR) at the 1995 Deutscher Memorial Lecture.
+Over the years, it has established itself as a major ongoing research programme in IR.

 Online UCD Working Group

 We meet online for 90-minute sessions every two months to discuss new directions in UCD research.
 The programme of meetings is not tied to any particular publication project, but each session is devoted to a particular topic chosen in advance by the group.

 To join (or leave) the mailing list for the Working Group, please email Justin Rosenberg at email@example.com